 Approaches to Learning.
 Similar to the measure on self-regulation, approaches to learning was assessor-reported and conducted after completion of the child assessment.
 After the assessor completed the IDELA items with each child, they filled out seven items about the child’s behaviors during the assessment period.
 Each child was rated on a scale of 1 to 4, with 1 = “almost never” and 4 = “almost always”.
 Assessors reported on children’s attention (i.e., “Did the child pay attention to the instructions and demonstrations through the assessment?”), confidence, concentration, diligence, pleasure, motivation, and curiosity during the tasks (α = 0.94).

-S2.
-Descriptive statistics of covariates, full sample and by household food insecurity status